 Reasons to Get a Tablet as a Primary ComputerAm I the only one who knows that tablets will inevitably replace laptops.
 Many years ago, the topic on the internet was "Desktops are not dying."
 Now, it is "Laptops are not dying."
 This is a sign that desktops are dead, and the masses do not want to admit to it.
 Inevitably, tablets will replace laptops.
 I am typing this on a tablet.
 Oh, no!
 How is that possible?
 You'll thank me for the warning later.
 Some of this is very technical

-Nowadays portability is on the top
+Nowadays, portability is at the top.

-Laptops are generally 1920x1080 (HD).
-Rarely, they are 3840x2160 (4K).
+Laptops generally have a resolution of 1920x1080 (HD).
+Rarely, they have a resolution of 3840x2160 (4K).
 But if the exact resolution isn't stated, it is extremely low.
-Tablets are generally around 2048x1536.
-This is a better PPI.
+Tablets generally have a resolution around 2048x1536, which offers better PPI.

-On a desktop: No sensors
+On a desktop: No sensors.

-Laptops/Ultrabooks: Touch, light, acceleration, sound
+Laptops/Ultrabooks: Touch, light, acceleration, sound.

-Low end tablet: Touch, sound, light, magnetism, acceleration, motion, orientation
+Low-end tablet: Touch, sound, light, magnetism, acceleration, motion, orientation.